wlsf82/protractor-components-and-page-objects/README.md

                 contactPage.form.fillWithDataAndSubmit(invalidDataSet);

-                // @TODO: add expectations
+                // @TODO: add expectation
             });
         });
     });
 });
 ```

-In the test file it's interesting to pay more attention at some new things, different than when using only page objects.
+In the test file it's worth paying more attention to some new things, different than when using only page objects.

 - Only the page object is required at the top of the file.
-There is no need to require the components since they are already available through the page object, but this doesn't mean you can't require components, but in this case the page object is enough.
+There is no need to require the components since they are already available through the page object, but this doesn't mean you can't require components, but in this case, the page object is enough.
 - When running the `browser.get()` in the `beforeEach` statement the `relativeUrl` of the `contactPage` is used (this will be concatenated with the `baseUrl` defined in the `protractor.conf.js` file).
 - When running the test's **actions** (from arrange, **act**, assert), the following structure is used: